Do you think you have what it takes to play Division 1 College Basketball?

 Nope, sorry, there’s usually workouts, practices, and/or games.
 Players might get 2-3 days for Thanksgiving and 3-5 days for Christmas if they’re lucky.

-If they get a Spring Break that means they didn’t make the NCAA tournament most likely, and most programs make players at least attend some summer school that takes up most or all of Summer Break.
+If players get a Spring Break that means the team didn’t make the NCAA tournament most likely, and most programs make players at least attend some summer school that takes up most or all of Summer Break.

 College basketball is a multi-hundred-million dollar business.
 In order for schools to maximize these revenues, they NEED to WIN.
 If they don’t win, they fire the coach, so all of this adds up to D1 college coaches having a tremendous amount of pressure on them to win games.